Start learning with our library of video tutorials taught by experts. Get started

 There are 4 characters that are reserved characters in HTML.
 They're the less than sign, the greater than sign, the ampersand, and the double quote.
 Mostly it's going to be the less than and greater than sign that we're most concerned with.
 But we're going to go ahead and take care of all four of these.
 So that they don't cause problems for us.
 Now the way that we'll do that is we're going to encode them.
 It's the same strategy that we used with the URL string.
 But it's completely different.
 Different set of characters, different encoding.
 But the idea is the same.
 We're rendering them harmless.
 When we encode them for HTML we're going to do the encoding differently.

 We're going to encode them into their HTML character entities.
 You may remember from HTML there's these character entities.
 They're defined by an amperstand at the beginning, an semicolon at the end and some abbreviation in the middle to indicate what character it is.
 HTML sees these and displays them correctly to the user, but it didn't know the difference between the encoded entity and the regular symbol.
-So, for example, less than sign becomes <.
-HTML sees < and outputs to the user A less than sign, but it does not then see that less than sign as being part of the tap.
+So, for example, less than sign becomes $lt;.
+HTML sees $lt; and outputs to the user a <, but it does not then see that < as being part of the tag.

 We can encode HTML using two functions of PHP.
 The first one we'll look at is HTML special chars short for characters.
 And the other one is HTML entities.
 So lets try them both.
 So to start with lets open up basic .HTML.
 Let's use Save As and we'll save this as HTML encoding.PHP.
 There we go, HTML encoding.
 Now, let's first illustrate the problem.
 Let's say that we have a link.
 A href equals and inside that link we're going have text and that text is going to say Click inside less than, greater than signs and learn more.
 That's the text that we would like to output to the user.
 We would like the user to see that literal text but HTML is going to come along and it's going to read this and going to say wait a minutes.
 This is a less than sign.